gfa/puppet-bolt/README.md

 AWS ECS
 -------

+*Note*: this is outdated information, currently I'm using GitLab CI to run puppet.

 &lt;warning&gt; **proprietary software ahead.** &lt;/warning&gt;

 I want to routinely apply this code to my servers, there are ~~2~~ many ways to do that